 Dosage Form: cream

-Ciclopirox olamine cream USP contains a synthetic, broad-spectrum, antifungal agent Ciclopirox (as Ciclopirox olamine USP).
-The chemical name is 6-cyclohexyl-1-hydroxy-4-methyl-2(1H)-pyridone, 2 -aminoethanol salt.
+Ciclopirox olamine cream contains a synthetic, broad-spectrum, antifungal agent Ciclopirox (as Ciclopirox olamine).
+The chemical name is 6-cyclohexyl-1-hydroxy-4-methyl-2(1H)-pyridone, 2-aminoethanol salt.

 The CAS Registry Number is 41621-49-2.
 The chemical structure is:

 Mechanism of Action